 As he struggled with this question, he sent his disciples (when he was in prison) to ask Jesus if he was the Messiah.
 Jesus’ answer showed the Messiah that he was to be a figure like that of the Suffering Servant in Isaiah.
 John himself would share in the pattern of messianic suffering, losing his life to the revenge of Herodias.
 John has been chosen to represent all of the prophets

-These icons have been lovingly painted and donated by Paul Wagener, a member of Saint Vincent de Paul Church community.
+These icons have been lovingly painted and donated by Paul Wagener, a deceased member of Saint Vincent de Paul Church.

 Paul was born in Chicago, Illinois and was the eldest of three children.
 He received a Bachelor of Arts degree in Philosophy from Loyola University.
 Always a devoted Catholic, he was encouraged to join the priesthood while in college but decided otherwise.
 He was a man of deep faith, a wonderful father and husband.
 He enjoyed gardening and prayed the rosary daily.